shaps80/Peek/README.md

 ## Reporting
 An all new reporting system allows you to export screenshots, metadata and even suggested values using the iOS native share sheet.

+## Dynamic Type
+Peek itself is now more accessible than ever, with support throughout Peek for Dynamic Type.

 ## Less Code
 Thanks to an all new architecture Peek is also now smaller.
 Providing more features with much less code, leaving a very small footprint on your application.